 Rail strikes over (for now): what happens next?

-Passengers can expect to be caught up in what is looking increasingly like an ideological struggle for some time to come
+Passengers may be caught up in what looks like an ideological struggle for some time to come

+Mick Lynch says government anti-strike laws are ‘an attack on human rights’

-Rail passengers across Britain are experiencing the first day free of industrial action for weeks.
-The last of five days of strikes ended in the early hours of Sunday morning.
+Rail passengers across Britain are finally experiencing a week free of industrial action.
+The last of five days of strikes ended in the early hours of Sunday 8 January, with full services for the first time almost everywhere in the country.

 Remind us of the state of play?